 It felt like a hundred little needles poking the back of my hand.
 Soon, my skin was covered with little white bumps, proof of the pain.

 What I didn't know then, nor could possibly appreciate at that age, was how nutritious nettles are, and how delicious!

 Nettles have been used as an herbal remedy for thousands of years.
 They help detoxify the body, they are anti-inflammatory, they can help with circulation, allergies, hormonal regulation, and prostate issues.
 You can buy nettle supplements and nettle tea.

-Where to get nettles?
 Given the sting factor, you won't find them in the grocery story.
-You either have to forage for them yourself (they grow wild on almost every continent), in which case, wear thick gloves, and pick the tender tops before they flower, or you can sometimes find them at your local farmer's market in early spring.
-My friend Hank Shaw brought me these nettles which he foraged from a field near the Sacramento Delta (thanks Hank!).
+You either have to forage for them yourself (they grow wild on almost every continent), in which case, wear thick gloves, and pick the tender tops before they flower, or you can sometimes find them at your local farmer's market in very early spring.

 Fresh, raw stinging nettles sting!
 Wear protective gloves when handling them, until after they are blanched.

 You can easily make this soup without the cream, if you are avoiding dairy.

 1/2 large shopping bag of fresh nettle tops